 BK (Dr. Billy Kidd): What is an acid guide?
 People have heard the term but do they have any idea what it involves?”

-AG (Acid Guide): “That’s just a media expression.
+AG (Acid Guide): That is just a media expression.
 You have to have been there and done that to know what it is.

-AG: The deal was getting a few people together—usually a group of friends--and giving them LSD.
-Then you guide them around while they’re seeing through the lens of their unconscious mind.
-You try to keep them focused on the Fun Side of their unconscious mind.
-Not the psychotic Dark Side.
+AG: The deal was getting a few people together.
+It's usually a group of friends.
+Get them high on marijuana or hash.
+Then you give them LSD.
+Now you guide them around while they are seeing through the lens of their unconscious mind.
+You try to keep them focused on the fun side of their unconscious mind.
+Not the psychotic dark side.

 BK: The psychotic side of the unconscious mind?

 AG: The psychotic side of the unconscious imagination is more real than reality.
 Compelling.
 Driving.
 Forceful.
-I didn’t understand terms like “psychotic” until later.
+I did not understand terms like “psychotic” until later.
 I studied psychology.
-And you better believe it; the alternative reality that the mind can create is without limits.
-It’s kind of like falling asleep and having a dream—but you’re awake.
+The alternative reality that the mind can create is without limits.
+It is kind of like falling asleep and having a dream, but you are awake.
 You see what you are dreaming.
 This occurs with LSD and eventually with the daily use of cocaine and methamphetamines.